TrueBlocks/trueblocks-core/src/tools/getBloom/README.md

     --wei       |   specify value in wei (the default) --ether     |   specify value in ether
-    --dollars   |   specify value in US dollars --file:fn   |   specify multiple sets of command line options in a file.
+    --dollars   |   specify value in US dollars
+    --raw       |   report JSON data from the node with minimal processing --veryRaw   |   report JSON data from node with zero processing --file:fn   |   specify multiple sets of command line options in a file.

 <small>*For the `--file:fn` option, place a series of valid command lines in a file and use the above options.
 In some cases, this option may significantly improve performance.
 A semi-colon at the start of a line makes that line a comment.*</small>